 You can find a blog post together with the interview here:

 Update: I was a guest on episode 218

 The Business Beyond Borders podcast was started to help unlock the secrets of how to make your small business an international success.
 Companies that do international business have a bigger global impact, innovate more, make more money and are better places to work.
 Cynthia & her team believe also that the world is a better place when people everywhere have access to the best products and services which are available.

 The podcast includes episodes on such topics as

 - managing supply chain risks

 - successful case studies, especially of, but not limited to, Australian companies

 - reducing exchange risks

 Compared to the other two podcasts above, there are more episodes with a financial bias (eg transferring money across borders, subsidies and funding available in Australia).
-I find that not every episode is relevant or interesting for me, but there are some gems in there, so well worth a listen.
+There are some gems in there, so well worth a listen.
 Of course, we all have different interests within international business but this is certainly one of the global business podcasts worth listening to.